NikhilSDate/FourInARowBot/README.md

 # Four in a Row Bot

+This project is an open-source [Discord](https://discord.com/) bot that lets Discord users play the popular two-player game Four in a Row (called Connect Four by Hasbro) against each other.

+The project has two parts:

-This project is an open-source Discord bot that lets Discord users play the popular two-player game Four in a Row (called Connect Four by Hasbro) against each other.
-The project has two parts—the code for the bot written using the discord.py library (in the [bot](/bot) directory and a backend API written using Flask (in the [server](/server) directory).
-The Flask backend interacts with a MongoDB database storing game data.
-The bot uses the API to save completed games and retrieve player stats.
+* **The Discord bot code**: The code for the bot uses the [discord.py](https://discordpy.readthedocs.io/en/stable/) library.
+The Discord bot code lives in the [bot](/bot) directory.
+* **The backend API**: The backend API is also written in Python and it's meant to run in a [Flask](https://flask.palletsprojects.com/en/2.3.x/quickstart/) server.
+The API code lives in the [server](/server) directory.
+The Flask-based backend API interacts with a [MongoDB](https://www.mongodb.com/) database.
+The MongoDB db stores game data.
+The Discord bot uses the API to save completed games in the MongoDB database and to retrieve player stats from the db.

 **[Features](#features)**<br/>
 **[Self-hosting Instructions](#self-hosting-instructions)**<br/>